oracle/terraform-provider-oci/website/docs/d/objectstorage_bucket.html.markdown

 * `created_by` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the user who created the bucket.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `etag` - The entity tag (ETag) for the bucket.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `is_bucket_key_enabled` - Specifies whether Object Storage should use intermediate cached Bucket Encryption Keys with server-side encryption using KMS (SSE-KMS) for new objects in the bucket.
+This reduces calls to Oracle Cloud Infrastructure Vault Key Management Service (KMS).
+Existing objects are not affected.
 * `is_read_only` - Whether or not this bucket is read only.
 By default, `isReadOnly` is set to `false`.
 This will be set to 'true' when this bucket is configured as a destination in a replication policy.
 * `kms_key_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a master encryption key used to call the Key Management service to generate a data encryption key or to encrypt or decrypt a data encryption key.
 * `metadata` - Arbitrary string keys and values for user-defined metadata.